rday45/flask-web-server/README.md

 This endpoint allows admins to create items.
 Non admin users cannot do this.
 All items only require a name as all other fields have a default value or accept null values.
 The item category must be either miscellaneous, potion, weapon, armour or key.

-for example, a new item can be created by sending the following fields as an admin:
+For example, a new item can be created by sending the following fields as an admin:
 ```JSON
 {
 	"name":"piece of paper",